Skip to content

 Key figures

-• 100 new tracks are uploaded to streaming platforms every day.
+• 100,000 new tracks are uploaded to streaming platforms every day, of which approximately 20% are AI-generated.

 Industry trends

-• Technological innovations such as artificial intelligence, big data, blockchain are transforming the sector.
-Generative AI is a revolution that is shaking up the value chain in terms of creation, value distribution and IP protection.
-Blockchain technologies are opening up new perspectives in terms of securing rights to protected works and respecting artists' remuneration.
+• Technological innovations such as artificial intelligence and big data are transforming the sector.
+Generative AI is a revolution that is disrupting the value chain, impacting everything from creation and value distribution to IP protection.
+Blockchain technologies are opening up new possibilities for securing rights to copyrighted works and ensuring fair compensation for artists.

 • The very high concentration and consolidation upstream and downstream of the value chain contrast with a movement of disintermediation of the sector, characterized by an increase in self-production and self-distribution among artists.